GitauHarrison/getting-started-with-flask/03_getting_started_with_flask.md

 ### Step 8: Push to GitHub

-Now, we are ready to push our work to GitHub
+Now, we are ready to push our work to GitHub.

 ![Push to gitHub](images/getting_started_with_flask/push_to_github.png)